 You've spent long hours designing the perfect set of feedback questions.
 You've done your research, built the feedback form and launched the system, yet employee participation is still way down.
 What now?
-There are a couple of changes you can back to start encouraging feedback from employees.
+There are a couple of changes you can make to start encouraging feedback from employees.

 Encouraging feedback from employees and building a feedback culture is a long journey, but the good news is that people want to participate!
 According to PwC, almost 60% of employees would like to get feedback at least every week.
 Often, the problem with encouraging employee participation lies in two key areas: communication and trust in the organization.
 Your first steps to tackle this are to assess the way you're promoting the feedback loop and to address the reasons people are afraid to give feedback.

 Sometimes the reason employees don't give regular feedback is just because they don't know that it's there!
 Promote your feedback process in the same way you would any other internal initiative - be that an email campaign, a landing page on your internal site or a dedicated Slack channel.
 Include a covering sheet explaining how and where to give feedback, how often it should happen and what the structure is.
 Most importantly, explain why you are encouraging feedback and what the outcomes will be.

 You can also include what the benefits of regular feedback are for employees, managers and leaders.
 Getting leadership support can be as simple as reminding them that 43% of highly engaged employees receive feedback at least once a week.
 And finally, build in regular reminders and prompts to keep feedback top of mind across the organization.

 Giving feedback can be confusing when you're not sure of the best way to structure it.
 Head this off by creating training packs to explain the principles of constructive feedback and to give guidance to both managers and employees on what's expected from them.
 This is especially important if you're going to be using ratings.
 Employees are more than just a number.
 What is that number used for?
 How is it combined with written feedback and what is the end outcome?